-- 2.36 Part 4 provides for four types of regulation: ID regulation;43 negotiate/arbitrate regulation;44 DPP/CPP regulation;45 and IPP regulation.46 - 2.37 How these various types of regulation are to be applied is determined by decisions we make under section 52P.
-Section 52P(3) provides that a section 52P determination must: - (a) set out, for each type of regulation to which the goods or services are subject, the requirements that apply to each regulated supplier; and - (b) set out any time frames (including the regulatory periods) that must be met or that apply; and - (c) specify the input methodologies that apply; and - (d) be consistent with [Part 4]. - 2.38 We have made section 52P determinations relating to all suppliers regulated under Part 4: - 2.38.1 All suppliers of electricity lines services, gas pipeline services and the specified airports are subject to ID regulation. - 2.38.2 All suppliers of gas pipeline services, Transpower, and 16 EDBs are subject to PQ regulation.
-For all suppliers of gas pipeline services and 14 suppliers of electricity lines services, that regulation is currently a DPP.
-Aurora Energy Limited and Powerco Limited are each currently on a CPP.
-Transpower is subject to an IPP. - 2.39 ID regulation requires a supplier of a regulated service to disclose information we specify, relating to prices and quality of the regulated service, to ensure sufficient information is readily available to interested persons to assess whether the section 52A purpose is being met.47 ID regulation is 'sunshine regulation', and the disclosure of information is intended to exert pressure on suppliers to move their prices and quality closer to ones which would promote the outcomes in section 52A(1)(a)-(d) of the Part 4 purpose.
+- 2.50 Part 4 provides for four types of regulation: ID regulation; negotiate/arbitrate regulation; DPP/CPP regulation; and IPP regulation. - 2.51 How these various types of regulation are to be applied is determined by decisions we make under section 52P.
+Section 52P(3) provides that a section 52P determination must: - (a) set out, for each type of regulation to which the goods or services are subject, the requirements that apply to each regulated supplier; and - (b) set out any time frames (including the regulatory periods) that must be met or that apply; and - (c) specify the input methodologies that apply; and - (d) be consistent with [Part 4]. - 2.52 We have made section 52P determinations relating to all suppliers regulated under Part 4: - 2.52.1 All suppliers of electricity lines services, gas pipeline services and the specified airports are subject to ID regulation.